Skip to content

 Takamura Knives Collection | Tokushu Knife

-There was a time when Takamura Hamono stood almost alone in their mission to create a high-performance stainless steel kitchen knife that could rival, and even surpass, the revered traditional carbon steel blades of Japan.
-Decades later, they’ve not only achieved that goal—they’ve reset the bar for what a stainless Japanese knife can be.
-Choosing to buy a Takamura isn’t really a question of . . .
+Takamura Knives: Hand-Forged Japanese Lasers from Echizen There was a time when Takamura Hamono stood almost alone in their mission to create a high-performance stainless steel Japanese kitchen knife that could rival, and even surpass, the revered traditional carbon steel blades of Japan.
+Decades later, they’ve not only achieved that goal—they’ve reset the bar for what a Takamura knife can b. . .
 Continue

 Sort by